-I. Plaintiffs' Petition must be dismissed as to Defendants the Commonwealth of Pennsylvania, the Office of Attorney General, and General Henry, as it is barred by the Eleventh Amendment.
+I. Plaintiffs' Petition must be dismissed as to General Henry, as it is barred by the Eleventh Amendment.

-Initially, Plaintiffs' Petition should be dismissed against the Commonwealth, the OAG, and General Henry for one reason: they are entitled to Eleventh Amendment immunity.
+Initially, Plaintiffs' Petition should be dismissed against General Henry for one reason: she is entitled to Eleventh Amendment immunity.

 The Eleventh Amendment generally bars suits against States in federal court without their consent.
 Will v.
 Mich.
 Dep't of State Police, 491 U.S. 58, 66 (1989).
 Likewise, the Eleventh Amendment bars suits against state agencies.
 Lavia v.
 Pa.
 Dep't of Corr., 224 F.3d 190, 195 (3d Cir.
 2000.)